mvolkmann/blog/src/lambda-calculus.md

 8
 ```

-Does this defintion also work? `λmn. n m`
+TODO: Does this defintion also work? `λmn. n m`

 ```text
 (λmn. n m) 2 3